Abdulelah01/EUREKA/BackgroundResearch&RQs/BR&RQ_BackgroundResearch&RQs.md

 My project team is mainly focusing on the data from the protecting pollinators program.
 The core focus of protecting pollinators is conserving their habitats and attracting native pollinators.
 “The ecological service they provide is necessary for the reproduction of over 85% of the world’s flowering plants, including more than two-thirds of the world’s crop species” (Pollinator Conservation).
 The impact of losing pollinators is monumental not to just humans but to animal life as well.
 “The economic value of these native pollinators is estimated at $3 billion per year in the U.S” (Pollinator Conservation).
 Therefore, not only would food from crops be in ruin but food obtained from most animals would be ruined as well.
 The main threats to these pollinators are habit loss, pesticide use, and introduced diseases.

 ### Research Questions And Why They Matter
 * We know that a third of the crop that was grown was not successful.
-Identify the type of grain used and the type of dirt the unsuccessful crop was planted in?
+Identify the type of grain used and the type of soil the unsuccessful crop was planted in?
 * We would like to evaluate the number of species on the land and review the native plant species versus non-native species.
 * How does the region or the size of the land affect the results?
 How does the type and quantity of the grain affect the results?
 * We would like to investigate the issues that caused the failure in some of the farms and identify the reasons for the failures.